Get Rid of That Pesky Lower Back Pain for Good with Lower Back Pain Physical Therapy in Fort Myers, FL…

 Step 5: Cause Detection Test

-Over the course of physical therapy, your physical therapist will get a better picture of the cause and adjust the treatment plan accordingly.
+Throughout the course of your physical therapy, your therapist will continuously gather more data and insights to better understand the underlying cause, and they will adjust your treatment plan accordingly.

 Step 6: Functional Test